KarMarsten/UseYourTools/README.md

 2. Under **"Calendar Sync"**, choose **"Apple Calendar"** or **"Google Calendar"**
 3. Tap **"Sync All Existing Events to Calendar"** to sync events you've already created
 4. New events will automatically sync going forward

+**Note:** The app automatically selects a writable calendar (one that allows modifications).
+If you have read-only calendars (like subscribed calendars), the app will use or create a writable calendar for your events.

 ### Generating Reports